-Jabber is a unified communications client application that supports presence, instant messaging, business-quality voice, high-definition video, voice messaging, screen sharing, and real-time conferencing features for PCs, Apple Macs, Apple and Android tablets as well as smartphones.
-Cisco Jabber is an evolution and integration of the Unified Personal Communicator soft phone, Cisco Mobile, and WebEx Connect, with major improvements in the areas of video capabilities and desktop sharing, and extending the team experience to more platforms and endpoint hardware.
-Cisco Jabber operates with Unified CM for call management, Cisco Unified Presence for IM and presence, Unity Connection for voicemail and programmable attendant, and WebEX Meeting for conferencing.
+Jabber is a UC application that supports presence, instant messaging, voice, high-definition video, voicemail, screen sharing, and real-time conferencing capabilities for Windows PCs, Apple Macs, iPads and Android tablets plus iPhones, Android phones, and Blackberries.
+Jabber is a rebranding and combination of the Unified Personal Communicator, Cisco Mobile, and WebEx Connect, with significant improvements to HD video capabilities and screen sharing, and expanding the team environment to additional platforms and devices.
+Cisco Jabber works in conjunction with Unified Communications Manager for call and session control, Cisco Unified Presence for instant messaging and presence, Cisco Unity Connection for voicemail and programmable attendant, and Cisco WebEx Meeting for conferencing.

-Since Jabber is based on popular industry protocols, it can interoperate with a broad range of third-party products.
-For example, XMPP enables Cisco Jabber users to trade IM and presence data with other XMPP clients including as Adium, IBM Sametime, and Microsoft Lync.
-Jabber collaboration features are available from Microsoft Office programs such as Outlook and SharePoint.
-This extensive platform compatibility optimizes productivity by providing a common user environment and accommodating the BYOD model of computing.
-Progent can provide the assistance of certified Exchange and Outlook consultants and Microsoft SharePoint application developers who can show you how to use Jabber with Microsoft's powerful collaboration platforms.
-Progent also can provide expertise with Apple iPhone integration and Android smartphone integration and management to assist you to enhance the productivity of your BYOD ecosystem.
+Because Cisco Jabber utilizes popular industry standards, it can communicate with a broad selection of third-party products.
+For example, Extensible Messaging and Presence Protocol allows Cisco Jabber to trade IM and presence information with other XMPP clients including as Adium for Mac OS, IBM Sametime, and Microsoft Lync.
+Cisco Jabber features can be accessed from Microsoft Office applications such as Microsoft Outlook and Microsoft SharePoint.
+This cross-platform compatibility maximizes productivity by providing a common end-user experience and accommodating the bring-your-own-device model of computing.
+Progent can provide the expertise of certified Exchange consultants and SharePoint application developers who can show you how to use Jabber with Microsoft's premiere collaboration products.
+Progent also offers expertise with iPhone integration and management as well as Android phone integration to help you to increase the business value of your BYOD environment.

-Cisco WebEx Meeting Center provides online meetings for participants using a browser or virtually any PC or handheld device.
-Cisco WebEx Meeting Center is delivered as software as a service through Cisco's WebEx Cloud.
-This makes it easy to deploy and expand, streamlines administration, avoids high up-front investment, offers high availability and world-class data protection, and provides excellent performance.
-Key features include support for sharing discrete content or an whole screen display with online participants in real time, the capability to add multimedia into presentations including Microsoft PowerPoint and Flash videos, session and content recording plus playback for training and demonstrations, single sign-on and integration with Cisco collaboration applications such as Jabber and Cisco TelePresence, plus strong data privacy and encrypted access with tight policy control.
+WebEX Meeting Center provides online meetings for users with a web browser or almost any desktop or handheld device.
+WebEx Meeting Center is delivered as SaaS through the Cisco WebEx Cloud.
+This makes it easy to roll out and expand, reduces the cost of management, eliminates major up-front investment, offers high availability and enterprise-grade data protection, and delivers excellent throughput.
+Key features include the ability to share discrete content or your whole screen with remote attendees in real time, the ability to embed multimedia into your presentations including Microsoft PowerPoint and Flash videos, network-based recording plus editing and playback for training and demonstrations, single sign-on and support for Cisco collaboration applications like Cisco Jabber and TelePresence, plus strong data protection and encrypted connections with tight policy control.

-Cisco WebEx Meeting Center works with Microsoft Windows, Mac, and Linux-powered desktops and permits mobile users to launch, calendarize, and attend conferences on Android devices, Apple iPhones and iPads, BlackBerry handhelds, and Microsoft Windows Phone.
-Users can also launch web meetings with a few clicks from Microsoft Office, Outlook, Notes, and a selection of instant messaging applications.
+WebEX Meeting Center works with Microsoft Windows, Apple Mac, and Linux-powered desktops and notebooks and permits mobile users to initiate, calendarize, and participate in conferences on Google Android smartphones and tablets, Apple iPhones and iPads, BlackBerry phones, and Windows Phone.
+Users can also launch online meetings with a few clicks from Microsoft Office, Microsoft Outlook, Notes, and a variety of IM solutions.

-For medium-size organizations and enterprises who want to build a local or hybrid local/cloud solution for video conferencing, Cisco provides a portfolio of Cisco TelePresence software and equipment that enable high-quality teleconferencing for attendees with almost any endpoint device at any location.
-Cisco TelePresence Server is a scalable teleconferencing bridge that works with Cisco Unified Communications Manager to provide multiparty telepresence to UC deployments and can extend conferences to incorporate cloud-based WebEx Meeting Center users.
-Cisco TelePresence Conductor software streamlines management of the way teleconferencing bandwidth and features are allocated for each participant, enabling managers to define the exact service level and experience required for each user.
-Cisco TelePresence Content Server collects video conference presentations for real-time distribution and on-demand viewing.
+For midsize businesses and enterprises who want to build an on-premises or hybrid local/cloud environment for teleconferencing, Cisco provides a selection of Cisco TelePresence products that deliver high-definition teleconferencing for users with virtually any endpoint device at any location.
+Cisco TelePresence Server is a scalable video conferencing bridge that runs with Cisco Unified Communications Manager to deliver multiparty video, audio and content sharing to unified communications deployments and can expand conferences to incorporate cloud-connected Cisco WebEx Meeting Center users.
+Cisco TelePresence Conductor software simplifies the control of how teleconferencing bandwidth and features should be rationed for each attendee, allowing administrators to specify the exact service level and experience required for every user.
+Cisco TelePresence Content Server records video conference presentations for real-time distribution and video on demand (VOD) viewing.

-Cisco Unity Connection Platform and Unity Express for Unified Voicemail and Automated Attendant
+Cisco's Unity Connection Platform and Unity Express for Converged Voice Messaging

-The Cisco Unity Connection, an integrated extension of Cisco Unified Communications Manager, is a unified voice messaging solution that facilitates productive collaboration by providing a variety of options for retrieving calls and messages within a framework that is simple to deploy and maintain.
-Cisco Unity Connection lets you read and manage your voice messages from your Exchange inbox, browser, Cisco Jabber messaging integration platform, a Cisco Unified VoIP Phone, an iPhone or other smartphone, or an iPad or tablet.
-Unity Connection also offers sophisticated speech-recognition capabilities for hands and eyes free operation and powerful Automated Attendant capabilities such as smart routing for inbound phone calls and easily customizable call-filtering and message-notification options.
-The Unity Connection platform operates as a fully virtualized system that can reside on a BE6000 server or a Cisco Services Ready Engine 910 router service module and can accommodate as many as 20,000 voice mailboxes on each server.
+Cisco's Unity Connection, an extension of Unified Communications Manager, is a converged voicemail solution that facilitates teamwork by providing flexible set of alternatives for retrieving calls and messages within a framework that is easy to deploy and maintain.
+Cisco Unity Connection allows you to read and manage voicemail from your email inbox, web browser, Jabber, a Cisco Unified VoIP endpoint, an iPhone or other smartphone, or an iPad or tablet.
+Cisco Unity Connection also offers advanced voice-recognition capabilities for hands-free operation and powerful Automated Attendant functions such as smart routing for incoming calls and custom call-screening and message-alert options.
+The Unity Connection system operates as a fully virtualized system that can be hosted on a Business Edition 6000 server or a Cisco SRE 910 router blade and can accommodate as many as 20,000 mailboxes on each server.

-Cisco Unity Express (CUE), offered in select Cisco Integrated Services routers, provides affordable voicemail, unified messaging, interactive voice response, and greeting functions for small to mid-size businesses (SMBs) and enterprise satellite offices with up to 500 voice mailboxes.
-Unity Express permits you to manage voicemail using a Cisco IP Phone screen, your web browser, or an email system.
-ISR Routers for which Unity Express is available as a network module include Cisco's 1861, 2900, 3800, and 3900 Series.
-Progent can provide certified deployment and support services for ISR routers.
+Cisco Unity Express (CUE), available in certain Cisco ISR routers, offers affordable voicemail, unified messaging, interactive voice response (IVR), and automated-attendant functions for small to medium businesses (SMBs) and corporate satellite locations with up to 500 workers.
+Unity Express permits you to access and manage voicemail using a Cisco IP Phone display, your web browser, or your email client.
+Integrated Services Routers for which Unity Express is available as a network module or advanced integration module include Cisco's 2800, 2900, and 3900 Series.
+Progent offers comprehensive configuration and support services for Integrated Services Routers.

-Unified Contact Center Enterprise (Unified CCE or UCCE) works with Cisco Unified CM and agent desktop apps like Cisco Finesse to offer automatic call distribution capabilities that allow an organization to match customers with the right sales or support person.
-UCCE offers intelligent call routing, computer telephony integration (CTI), support for multichannel contact management, network-wide call queuing, IVR and advanced company-wide reporting to simplify the deployment and administration of a large-scale customer contact center.
-Cisco products supporting Unified CCE's client contact management ecosystem include Cisco Unified IP Phones, Cisco Voice Gateways, and Cisco LAN/WAN technology.
+Cisco Unified Contact Center Enterprise (UCCE) works with Cisco Unified Communications Manager and agent desktop applications such as Finesse to provide automatic call distribution (ACD) features that allow an organization to connect customers with the appropriate sales or service agent.
+Unified CCE provides smart call distribution, computer telephony integration, multiple channel contact management, network-wide call queuing, interactive voice response and consolidated company-wide reporting to simplify the deployment and management of a large-scale contact center.
+Cisco platforms incorporated in UCCE's client contact management ecosystem include Cisco Unified IP Phones, Voice, and Cisco LAN/WAN technology.

-Cisco Unified Contact Center Express (CCX) provides an out-of-the-box bundle for creating a customer contact center for mid-scale deployments that handle as many as 400 agents.
-Several bundles are offered, plus a variety of special options.
-Unified Contact Center Express works with Unified Communications Manager and provides smart call distribution, contact management, reporting, interactive voice response, and the ability to manage voice, email, web chat, and social media inquiries.
-Unified CCX includes Cisco Finesse, a browser-based desktop agent that needs no client-side installation.
-Optional advanced features include call-in-queue, projected-wait-time messages, and workforce quality management.
+Cisco Unified Contact Center Express (CCX) offers a packaged solution for creating a customer contact center for mid-scale systems that support up to 400 agents.
+Several bundles are offered, as well as a variety of special options.
+Cisco Unified CCX integrates with Cisco Unified Communications Manager and offers smart call routing, contact interaction management, integrated reporting, IVR, and the ability to manage voice, email, web chat, and social media requests.
+Cisco Unified Contact Center Express comes with Cisco Finesse, a browser-based customizable desktop agent that needs no client-side installation.
+Advanced options include call-in-queue, projected-wait-time announcements, and workforce and quality management.

-Cisco Mobile Connect and Single Number Reach (SNR)
+Cisco Mobile Connect for Single Number Reach (SNR)

-Cisco Prime Collaboration offers an automated platform for first-time installs and for follow-on moves, adds, changes, and deletions.
-A user-friendly console provides a unified view of a subscriber and the subscriber's services.
-Cisco Prime Collaboration substantially speeds up company-wide installations and reduces the time required to implement ongoing changes.
-Prime Collaboration also offers management analytics that show application adoption and consumption trends, allowing organizations to make more efficient use of IT resources and further lower TCO.
+Prime Collaboration provides an automated platform for initial deployments as well as for “day 2” moves, adds, changes, and deletions.
+An intuitive console delivers a unified look at a subscriber and the user's services.
+Prime Collaboration significantly accelerates company-wide installations and reduces the time required for ongoing updates.
+Prime Collaboration also offers advanced analytics including technology adoption and consumption trends, allowing organizations to make more efficient use of IT resources and further reduce TCO.

 Cisco Collaboration Gateways

-Cisco's communications gateways allow Cisco Unified Communications deployments to connect with other networks and with users working outside the firewall.
-Cisco's line of communication gateways deliver UC services for all types of gateway as well as session-border-control applications.
+Cisco's collaboration gateways permit Cisco Unified Communications environments to connect with other systems and with clients operating beyond the corporate firewall.
+Cisco's line of communication gateways provide unified communications services for a broad range of gateway and session-border-control deployments.

-Collaboration gateways offered by Cisco and supported by Progent include:
+Collaboration gateways available from Cisco and supported by Progent include:

-Cisco's Expressway is a powerful collaboration gateway that allows companies to allow workers, suppliers, customers, or partners who are using various outside networks, workgroup applications, or endpoint equipment to connect to Cisco Unified Communication services.
-The Expressway collaboration gateway integrates with an enterprise Cisco Communications Manager deployment or Cisco Business Edition 6000, or can be accessed through the cloud with Cisco Hosted Collaboration Solution to make productive collaboration more pervasive.
-Important features of Cisco Expressway include:
+Cisco's Expressway is a powerful converged media gatekeeper that enables companies to allow colleagues, vendors, customers and prospects, or partners who are working on various outside networks, workgroup applications, or endpoint equipment to access to Unified Communication functions.
+The Expressway gateway works in conjunction with an enterprise Cisco CM system or Cisco Business Edition 6000, or can be run through the cloud with Cisco Hosted Collaboration Solution to help make productive collaboration more universal.
+Important features of Expressway are are: